monte-language/monte/docs/source/design.rst

     :lines: 192-
     :lineno-start: 192

-We can go ahead and run this code from a file by using the ``mt`` commandline tool::
+We can go ahead and run this code from a file by using the ``monte`` commandline tool::
-  mt eval mafiabot.mt chat.freenode.net
+  monte eval mafiabot.mt chat.freenode.net

 Everything after the source filename is passed to main in ``argv`` as a list of strings.